 Stillbirth or miscarriage Time off work for bereavement

-• partner of the birth mother or adopter can get up to 2 weeks of paternity leave or pay
+• the partner of the birth mother or adopter can get up to 2 weeks of paternity leave or pay

-They will both be entitled to 2 weeks of parental bereavement leave after they finish their maternity or paternity leave.
+Parents may both be entitled to 2 weeks of parental bereavement leave after they finish their maternity or paternity leave.

-While the legal name for the time off is 'statutory maternity' and 'statutory paternity' leave, some employees might not want to call the time off 'maternity' or 'paternity' leave if their baby has died.
-Employers should be sensitive to the employee's preference and be led by them when having conversations about leave.
+The legal name for the time off is 'statutory maternity' and 'statutory paternity' leave.
+However, someone might not want to call the time off 'maternity' or 'paternity' leave if their baby has died.

 Read more about: